rupalisingh/Grocery-Price_Comparison-between-Amazon-and-Dmart---Automation/README.md

 This is a javascript project, to compare the item prices b/w 2 webistes and add the item in the cart of website with best price.

 What it does?
+1) Sign in - both the websites
-1) Read the item name from items.js file
+2) Read the item name from items.js file
-2) Search for the item in both the websites
+3) Search for the item in both the websites
-3) Compare the prices
+4) Compare the prices
-4) Add to cart the item in the webiste having minimum price
+5) Add to cart the item in the webiste having minimum price

 To run the program :